Regular moon: Rotation

 The majority of regular moons are tidally locked to their parent planet, though several exceptions are known.
 One such exception is Saturn's Hyperion, which exhibits chaotic rotation due to Titan's gravitational influence on its irregular shape; Hyperion's chaotic rotation may be further facilitated by its 3:4 orbital resonance with Titan.
 The four small circumbinary moons of Pluto, which are similarly elongated, also rotate chaotically under the influence of Charon and generally have very high axial tilts.
-Hi'iaka, the larger outer moon of Haumea, was revealed to have a very rapid rotational period of approximately 9.8 hours via lightcurve data, approximately 120 times faster than its orbital period.
+Hiʻiaka, the larger outer moon of Haumea, was revealed to have a very rapid rotational period of approximately 9.8 hours via lightcurve data, approximately 120 times faster than its orbital period.
 Results for Namaka were less clear, potentially pointing towards a slower rotational period or a pole-on configuration, with a significant axial tilt relative to its orbital plane.

-Uniquely, Charon is large enough to have also tidally locked Pluto, creating a mutual tidally locked state where Charon is only visible from one hemisphere of Pluto and vice versa.
+Charon is large enough to have also tidally locked Pluto, creating a mutual tidally locked state where Charon is only visible from one hemisphere of Pluto and vice versa.
 Similarly, Eris has been observed to be tidally locked to its satellite Dysnomia, which may indicate an unusually high density for the moon.